AFKrcher/probe/README.md

 If you run into any build errors, please ensure you try all of the following before submitting an issue:

+- Modify the commands in the scripts and this README based on your OS and terminal
 - `docker system prune -f -a` to remove all old images and volumes
 - `docker container prune -f` / `docker volume prune -f` / `docker builder prune -f -a` / `docker image prune -f -a`
 - `docker rmi $(docker images --filter “dangling=true” -q --no-trunc)` to remove any dangling images that you don't need